YiwenWu233/YiwenWu233.github.io/_pages/about.md

 I like movie, music, and photography.

 ## News
-* 03/20: Our work: *"A Tale of Docker Build Failures: A Preliminary Study"* accepted by MSR 2020 technical track.
+* 03/20: Our work: *"An Empirical Study of Build Failures in the Docker Context"* accepted by MSR 2020 technical track.

 * 02/20: Yiwen's work: *"Exploring the Relationship between Dockerfile Quality and Project Charateristics"* accepted by ICSE 2020 SRC track.